elisa-tech/wg-lfscs/Stack memory management by Linux kernel.md

           Stack allocation is architecture dependent, but normally grows down towards lower addresses.
           A stack frame is allocated and appropriately initialized on every funciton call.
           Details of stack frame layout are architecture dependent, a SP (Stack Pointer) register normally will be used to point to current frame at top of stack
+2. Each thread (user as well as kernel) in kernel space has a dedicated task_struct which contains all attributes related to the thread.
+3. Each user space thread has 2 stacks, one in user space and a second in kernel space, each of which monitors thread execution when the thread executes in user or kernel space respectively.
+4. Kernel space threads have only 1 stack, in kernel space.
+The kernel mode stacks are normally fixed size and relatively small.
+5. [getrlimit / setrlimit](https://man7.org/linux/man-pages/man2/setrlimit.2.html) may be used to get/set resource limits, in particular to set max size of user space stack.
+6. A dedicated stack per CPU may be allocated by architecture for interrupt handling, to avoid overloading the kernel mode stack of the thread which was interrupted.

 Reference diagram on page 81 of https://static.packt-cdn.com/downloads/9781789953435_ColorImages.pdf